Divesh-Otwani/better-bionic-workshop/README.md

 * Graduation Requirements
   * A nice tool where you can input your classes and visualize possible paths to finish your major, or just graduate.

+### If you are serious about building one of these

+Do some work until you get stuck.
+Then, set up a meeting with me!
+I'm happy to sit with you for an hour and help you code (I'm here to just make sure you understand the tools you need to solve these problems).

 ## Other internship projects